No Amazon Lodge is complete without a happy troupe of dogs (and a cat!).

 Of course all little puppies grow up sooner or later.
 In jack's case it's very much later.
 Here he is at just over a year.
 Much bigger but still as playful.

-And then last but definitely not least we have Coco our boat dog seen here in her life jacket out kayaking with Louise.
+And then we have Coco our boat dog seen here in her life jacket out kayaking with Louise.

 At the Lodge Coco loves to take her daily bath in one of our "ponds"...